wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 - Using battery flags (a piece of plastic placed in the battery connector) is a common way to indicate that a battery has been charged.
 Battery flags can also be easily 3D printed.

 - Handles for SB50 contacts can be purchased or 3D printed to help avoid pulling on the leads while connecting or disconnecting batteries.
+Do not use these handles to carry the weight of the battery.

 .. image:: images/robot-battery/sb50-handle.png
   :alt: A plastic handle bolted on to an assembled SB50 connector.